Your Final Five Songs To Master

-Go to video lesson: Angel Eyes Chords
+Go to Angel Eyes chords.

-The bass line is very prominent in this song and must therefore be a big part of a one guitar arrangement.
+The bass line is very prominent in this song and must, therefore, be a big part of the one guitar arrangement.
 Another big feature is how the chords rhythmically follow the vocal.

-Go to video lesson: I Wish Chords
+Go to I Wish chords.

 The harmonic landscape is so huge in this relatively unknown Paul Simon tune it will take a while to get to grips with every section.

-Go to video lesson: Tenderness Chords
+Go to Tenderness chords.

 Including detailed, but bite-sized explanations on how the music theory of each song is applied to the neck.